Barefoot and pregnant: Negative connotations

 A common assumption is that the expression relates to housewives not leaving the home, and thus not needing shoes.
 Indeed, in the sex discrimination case of Volovsek v.
 Wisconsin Dept. of Agric., No. 02-2074 (7th Cir.
 September 18, 2003), the United States Court of Appeals for the Seventh Circuit ruled that a woman who allegedly overheard her manager using the phrase could take her case to a jury.
 However, the court also dismissed the remaining claims on summary judgment with respect to both discrimination and retaliation against DATCP for lack of evidence.

 Feminists often cite the phrase in a negative, socially critical context.
 The phrase is used to describe women unable to function as responsible, adult mothers, either by (a) oppression and/or (b) failure by the female to meet developmental challenges and reach adulthood.
 Author Shinine Antony wrote a 2002 collection of short stories entitled Barefoot and Pregnant, explaining in a later interview that, "Barefoot And Pregnant is a phrase that pokes fun at chauvinists who want their women barefoot (so that they are unable to socialize) and pregnant (helpless).
 This follows the general image of society in which women are merely objects."

 Annually, the Philadelphia chapter of the National Organization for Women bestows a Barefoot and Pregnant Award "to persons in the community who have done the most to perpetuate outmoded images of women and who have refused to recognize that women are, in fact, human beings."

-Literary associations

-Novelist David Baldacci linked the phrase to a hillbilly West Virginia: “All men living in the nineteenth century.
-Barefoot and pregnant and in the kitchen just about covers their idea of a woman's role in life”.

-In the futuristic novel Bold as Love, a group of women warn themselves about a rising radical: "Then after the revolution you'll end up chained to the stove in peekaboo panties, all over again.'
-'Barefoot and not even pregnant,' added someone else.
-'He's into population control.'"